AdobeDocs/campaign-standard.en/help/sending/using/troubleshooting.md

 # Troubleshooting{#troubleshooting}

 Are you experiencing a deliverability problem?
-You may find the solution here...
+You may find the solution here.

+## Same error message for an ISP {#same-error-for-an-isp}

 **Why do I always get the same error message for a particular ISP?**